Imageomics/data-workshop-AH-2024/README.md

     conda create -n data-workshop-2024 -c conda-forge pandas jupyterlab scikit-learn datasets pillow -y
     ```
 3. Clone this repository to your local machine.

+During the Workshop

+Navigate into the workshop repository, retrieve any updates, activate the environment, and launch a Jupyter notebook:

+cd ~/data-workshop-AH-2024 # or wherever you have it stored
+git pull origin main
+conda activate data-workshop-2024
+jupyter lab

+Follow along with the hands-on instructions.

 ## Key Learning Objectives

 - **_Provenance_**